 You know what's more painful than going all out and trying to achieve your creative dreams?

 Because your soul will never stop wanting it, and your fingers will never stop aching for it.

-There's nothing more damaging to the soul than not being who you were meant to be, and nothing more damaging than not writing, when your calling is to write.
-So if you know that you haven't been giving it you all lately and aren't quite sure why, let's see if any of these thoughts and feelings are at the heart of the problem.
+There's nothing more damaging to the soul than not being who you were meant to be - and nothing more damaging than not writing, when your calling is to write.
+So if you haven't giving it your all so far in your creative life, these thoughts and feelings are at the heart of the problem.

 You think you have time (haha, hahaha.)

 Are you so busy pushing your writing career into the future, and thinking about it in future terms, that you haven't even started on it in the present?
 Have you ever noticed that when you talk about publishing your first book, it's always "later" or "tomorrow" or "next week"?

 Sacrificing real work for daydreaming is a classic sign that you’re scared of using the power you have to change your own destiny.
 But here's the thing:

 There's nothing riskier than waiting on tomorrow to make a start on your dreams.